February 27, 2026

 - Diabetes type 2existing diagnosis

-- Status na CABG (2018)known history
+- Post-CABG (2018)known history

-- Saxagliptineongoing medication
+- Saxagliptinongoing medication

 The result